variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       airframe experience with the Cessna Skywagon for the latest performance mods, airframe service kits, aircraft weighing, aircraft rigging, engine mount fitting and installation, and sheet metal repairs.
-  - testimonial_title: Carl Poplawski
-    testimonial_subtitle: Piper Arrow N3965T  July 2006
-    testimonial_body_text: >-
-      The quality of repair is 1st rate, the airplane was ready on time and it was even washed.
-Phone calls were promptly returned, and Scott went out of his way to make sure I was taken care of.
-You may or may not know that everything I just mentioned is unusual in the world of piston aviation!
-      There are no "squawks" now after putting about 10 hours on the plane.
 page_image_gallery:
   - image_title:
     gallery_image_path: